 And finally, it’s time to drive the remaining 2.5 hours back to Windhoek to return your rental vehicle and head to the airport.
 If you have extra time, be sure to stop by the most famous restaurant in all of Namibia, Joe’s Beer House for an ice cold beer!

-Hopefully this itinerary has provided you with all the tools to plan your once-in-a-lifetime trip to Namibia!
+Hopefully, this Namibia itinerary has provided you with all the tools you need to plan a once-in-a-lifetime trip!
+Have you taken a road trip in Namibia?
+Let us know about it below.